-The penalty for a Class B misdemeanor may include a fine up to $1,000, imprisonment for up to 90 days, or both.
+Class B misdemeanors may include a fine of up to $1,000, imprisonment for up to 90 days, or both.

-The penalty for a Class C misdemeanor may include a fine up to $500, imprisonment for up to 30 days, or both.
+Class C, on the other hand, may include fines up to $500, imprisonment for up to 30 days, or both.

 Felonies and misdemeanors both involve imprisonment.
 However, felonies get you sent to a state or federal prison.
 A person convicted of a misdemeanor is sent to a local or county jail.

 Your overall quality of life depends on having a good verdict for your misdemeanor.
 We can help you fight off your charges and help you achieve a better verdict.
 This could greatly facilitate your ability to find future employment and avoid jail time.